Gravitational Research Laboratory

 Overview

 After over 300 years of experimentation, the true nature and implications of gravity are not fully understood.
-Here at Humboldt, we are creating a laboratory to investigate the subtle properties of this familiar force of nature.
+Here at Humboldt, we are creating a laboratory to investigate the subtle properties of this familiar force of nature via a variety of experimental efforts.

 Gravity and quantum mechanics are fundamentally inconsistent in the current frameworks of the Standard Model and General Relativity.
 String theory promises a possible resolution of this issue at the cost of introducing new spatial dimensions (Arkani-Hamed, et al.).
 These dimensions will necessarily alter the Newtonian inverse-square law on distance scales similar to that of the size of these extra dimensions.